Autodesk/watchdog4git/README.md

 lfsSuggestionsEnabled: Yes
 ```

-In the future we plan to release Watchdog4Git as [GitHub App](https://github.com/marketplace) to ease the setup.
+In the future we plan to release Watchdog4Git as a [GitHub App](https://github.com/marketplace) to ease the setup.

 ### How does it work?

 Watchdog4Git receives GitHub [webhook](https://developer.github.com/webhooks/) events for every push.
 The payload contains a list of commits whose metadata contain the list of added, modified, and deleted files.

 Before examining the pushed commits, Watch4Dog downloads and parses the `.gitattributes` file from the default branch to learn what files are currently tracked by Git LFS.
 For each added or modified file in each commit, the bot [queries the file size](https://developer.github.com/v3/repos/contents/) and checks:
-- If the file matches the Git LFS path pattern but has no valid Git LFS pointer content, then the file is marked as *misconfiguration*.
+- If the file matches the Git LFS path pattern but has no valid Git LFS pointer content, then the file is marked as a *misconfiguration*.
-- If the file does not match a Git LFS path pattern but is greater than the defined threshold, then the file is marked as *suggestion*.
+- If the file does not match a Git LFS path pattern but is larger than the defined threshold, then the file is marked as a *suggestion*.
 Finally, all misconfigurations and suggestions are rolled up in a single commit comment.

 ### Contributors